Check out these articles

 Byodoin Temple

 Byodoin Temple is one of the most famous temples in Japan.
-Built in the Heian Period, the temple has a long history, and an incredibly stunning architectural style.
-The Phoenix Hall is particularly photogenic.
-Visitors to the temple can enjoy perusing the various murals found inside the temple, a walk through the temple garden, and a cup of tea at the temple tea house.
-Approximately 20 minutes walking from Mimurotoji Temple.
+Built during the Heian period, it boasts a long history and stunning architecture.
+The Phoenix Hall is particularly photogenic and not to be missed.
+Visitors can explore the temple murals, stroll through the garden, and enjoy a cup of tea at the temple teahouse.
+Approximately 20 minutes on foot from Mimurotoji Temple.

-The Tale of Genji Museum and Daikichiyama Observation Deck are located between Mimurotoji Temple and Byodoin Temple, so we recommend the following course:
+The Tale of Genji Museum and Daikichiyama Observation Deck are located between Mimurotoji Temple and Byodoin Temple, so we recommend the following route:

-You could also start at Byodoin Temple and work your way towards Mimurotoji Temple as well.
+You could also start at Byodoin Temple and work your way towards Mimurotoji Temple.

 A Brief Introduction to Uji, Kyoto

-Located south of Kyoto, Uji is a city in Japan known for its delicious tea and ties to the Tale of Genji.
-The city is home to a number of historical attractions, such as Byodoin Temple, an architectural masterpiece, and Ujigami Shrine, thought to be the oldest Shinto shrine in existence.
-Both of these are registered UNESCO World Heritage Sites.
+Located south of Kyoto, Uji is a city in Japan known for its delicious tea and its ties to The Tale of Genji.
+The city is home to a number of historic attractions, including Byodoin Temple, an architectural masterpiece, and Ujigami Shrine, believed to be the oldest surviving Shinto shrine in Japan.
+Both are registered UNESCO World Heritage Sites.

-If you're looking to explore the ancient culture, history, and traditions of Japan, then Uji definitely worth a visit, and we highly recommend adding it to your Japan travel itinerary.
+If you're looking to explore Japan's ancient culture, history, and traditions, Uji is well worth a visit and is highly recommended as a destination on any Japan travel itinerary.

 [TripAdvisor] Mimurotoji Temple